OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 **Item Salvage and Inheritance:** When a unit is defeated or used as a merge ingredient, its equipped items are not copied.
 The exact same item instances are transferred.
 Their `equipped_on_uuid` and `location` properties are updated to reflect their new state (either moved to the discard pile or re-equipped on a newly merged unit).

-5.1 Battle Setup Flow
+### 5.2 Battle Setup Flow
 BattleManager creates battle_copy() instances from GameManager.run_state.run_instances and adds them to its _battle_instances dictionary.
 It sets the initial location properties on each new copy (e.g., location_container_tag = "BATTLE_DRAW_POOL_T1").
 For each new instance, it emits instance_created(new_uuid).
-5.2 Gacha Draw Flow
+### 5.3 Gacha Draw Flow
 BattleManager receives draw_gacha_requested(tier_tag).
 It queries _battle_instances for instances with location_container_tag == "BATTLE_DRAW_POOL_[tier_tag]".
 If a draw or merge action causes a tiered battle inventory pool to become empty, it is automatically and immediately replenished with all corresponding GachaBalls from the BATTLE_DISCARD_PILE.
 When a reshuffle occurs, any GachaBall instance being moved from the BATTLE_DISCARD_PILE to a BATTLE_DRAW_POOL must have its current_hp and current_pwr stats reset to the base_hp and base_pwr values from its GachaBallDefinition.
 This ensures a player never attempts to draw from a visibly empty pool if matching items exist in the discard pile.
 It picks a random instance and changes its location properties to an available slot in BATTLE_PLAYER_BENCH or BATTLE_ITEM_INVENTORY.
 It emits instance_location_changed(drawn_uuid).
-5.3 Merge Flow
+### 5.4 Merge Flow
-InventoryManager receives inventory_action_requested for a merge.
+1.  `InventoryManager` receives `inventory_action_requested` for a merge.
-It instructs the appropriate data owner (RunState or BattleManager) to:
+2. It instructs the appropriate data owner (`RunState` or `BattleManager`) to perform the following atomic operation:
-Create a new result_instance.
+    a.
+Create a new `result_instance` from the merge recipe.
-Item Handling (In-Battle Only): Re-assign equipped items from ingredients to the new result_instance.
-Set the location properties on the new instance.
+    b.
+Update the `result_instance`'s location properties to place it in the correct destination container and slot.
-Destroy the two ingredient instances.
-It emits instance_created(result_uuid) and instance_destroyed(uuid) for both ingredients.
+    c.
+Add the new instance's UUID to the master instance dictionary and the destination `DataContainer` (the index).
+    d.
+For each ingredient, remove its UUID from its `DataContainer` and the master instance dictionary.
+    e.
+For all inherited items, update their `equipped_on_uuid` property to point to the new `result_instance`.
+3. The data owner emits the necessary state change signals (`battle_inventory_changed` or `run_data_changed`).
 Part 6: Localization & Sequence Diagrams
 6.1 Localization System
 Key-Based System: All user-facing text must be stored as keys in resource files.